tuokri/DPPCMakeTemplate/README.md

 - C/C++ Themes
 - CMake Tools

+## Environment variables

+The program reads the bot token from the `DISCORD_BOT_TOKEN` environment variable by default.

 ## Dependency management with vcpkg

 New dependencies from vcpkg can be added in [vcpkg.json](./vcpkg.json),